Audicus Hearing Aid Reviews

 The “middleman” in this case, is the local hearing healthcare provider who is traditionally tasked with:

-- Sizing the hearing aids so they fit appropriately
+- Sizing the hearing aids, ensuring an appropriate physical fit

 - Programming the hearing aids to a unique hearing profile

-- Verifying the fit and output of the hearing aids
+- Verifying the output of the hearing aids

 - Counseling the patient on adjusting to hearing aids